|

 Getting there by organized tour

-A great option when you don’t want to worry about timetables, having to think about itineraries and top attractions, or anything in between.
+It is a great option when you don’t want to worry about timetables, having to think about itineraries and top attractions, or anything in between.

 A guide will join you on a 9-hour journey to Gyeongju and its most important attractions: Bulguksa Temple, Wolji Pond, and Cheomseongdae Observatory.